bbc/quic-rtp-tunnelling-draft/draft-hurst-quic-rtp-tunnelling.md

 - Specify that QRT cannot coexist with other applications using `DATAGRAM` frames on a single QUIC connection
 - Specify the principles which define which RTCP packet types can be replaced with QUIC transport features
 - Add an API expectations section
-- Scope of the QRT flow identifier has been clarified
+- Scope of the QRT Flow Identifier has been clarified
+- Specify that the network path MTU should be exposed to help with PMTUD